Chasing A Dream Built On Dairy, This Master Of Milk Came Home

 They started calling farmers and retailers within that circle, looking for partners, thinking that "there have got to be vendors and buyers out there who are looking for quality, who are looking for transparency, and who are looking for something that they can talk to their consumers about," says Sue McCloskey.

 They created their own milk cooperative, called Select Milk Producers.
 Today, it's one of the top-ten dairy cooperatives in the country, and one of the fastest-growing.
 Dairy insiders call it the most aggressive co-op in the industry.
 It sells $2 billion worth of dairy products a year.
 It's part-owner of one of the largest cheese plants in the world - Southwest Cheese, in eastern New Mexico.
-It's set up a joint venture with the Coca-Cola Company, called Fairlife, that sells a kind of reformulated milk with higher protein and calcium.
+It's set up a joint venture with the Coca-Cola Company, called fairlife, that sells a kind of reformulated milk with higher protein and calcium.
 Sue McCloskey came up with that idea at their kitchen table.

 I ask McCloskey what drives him to move from place to place, trying new things?